Control your email and phone calls - simple strategies that really work

 The bottom line: Remember, we are in control of dealing with incoming phone calls and the e-mails that are allowed into our in boxes.
 Use voice mail and the delete button on your computer!

-Have a question for Shona?
-Ask or leave a comment below!
+Have a question for Shona or want to leave a comment?
+Click here.